Latest snapshot of the coronavirus impact - Shepparton News

 SPORT

-* The International Cricket Council meets on May 28 to discuss a revamped schedule and the men's T20 World Cup.
+* The International Cricket Council meets today to discuss a revamped schedule and the men's T20 World Cup.

+* The Western Force will return to Super Rugby when a condensed season starts July 3.

 --